KODZ

-KODZ (99.1 FM) is a commercial radio station in Eugene, Oregon, broadcasting to the Eugene-Springfield radio market.
-The station is owned by Bicoastal Media and airs a classic hits radio format.
+KODZ (99.1 FM "99.1 The Beat") is a commercial radio station in Eugene, Oregon, broadcasting to the Eugene-Springfield radio market.
+The station is owned by Bicoastal Media and airs a rhythmic 90s/2000s hits radio format.

 The studios and offices are on River Valley Road in Springfield.
 The transmitter is off Hill Road north of Springfield, amid towers for other Eugene-area FM and TV stations.
 KODZ is also heard on an FM translator station in Florence, K237EC 95.3 MHz.